A WiFi EX-CommandStation with just two boards (The Mega+WiFi board plus a Motor Shield)

 Make sure the little slide switch is set to Tx/Rx 3

-Make sure you forget your local network if using AP mode or set your home network to not automatically reconnect.
+Make sure you forget your local network if using Access Point (AP) Mode or set your home network to not automatically reconnect.

 Try changing the WiFi Channel in your config.h file to another channel and uploading the firmware again.